YeWin-MEP/Java7DeveloperMEP/README.md

 3. You can test this code along with "Myanmar Effective Programmer" Java 7 tutorial

-4. Make sure you have installed Java 7.
+4. Make sure you have installed Java 7 and above.

 Happy Coding!